- The World

-The Galactic Federation is a predominantly human superpower that controls around 60% of the known galaxy.
-It’s an authoritarian regime that seeks to establish a healthy nation, and enforces a prohibition on rum, fatty foods, and pasta – the very products that make people unhealthy.
-As of today, the Federation is at a cold war with the Starlit Dominion, an equally powerful superpower that promotes a frivolous and unhealthy lifestyle.
+The Galactic Federation is an authoritarian intergalactic superpower that controls around 60% of the known galaxy.
+It seeks to establish a healthy nation by enforcing a prohibition on rum, fatty foods, and pasta – the very products that make people unhealthy.
+As of today, the Federation wages a cold war against the Starlit Dominion, an equally strong superpower that promotes a frivolous and unhealthy lifestyle.
 The Federation searches for powerful alien artifacts to bolster its military might against the Dominion.

 A Rising Superpower

-Before the Great Galaxy War, the Federation used to live a frivolous and unhealthy lifestyle.
-During the war, they suffered heavy losses due to their inability to recruit healthy sailors.
+During the Great Galaxy War, the Federation citizens lived a frivolous and unhealthy lifestyle, which hindered the Federation’s ability to recruit healthy sailors.
 After the war, the Federation made a major pivot in its politics and launched its “Healthy Nation” agenda.
-They prohibited unhealthy products, such as rum, fatty foods, and pasta.
-Consumption of these could lead to imprisonment and denial of medical treatment.
-A large number of traders and manufacturers went bankrupt because of these changes and rebelled against the Federation.
-In response, the Federation quelled the rebellion and trapped the rebels in an industrial space city.
-After a lengthy siege, they covered the city in toxic clouds – their newest biological weapon – killing everyone within, including civilians.
+They prohibited unhealthy products, such as rum, fatty foods, and pasta, and arrested for the consumption of those.
+The majority of traders and manufacturers who relied on those products went bankrupt and began protesting.
+When these protests escalated into a rebellion, the Federation quelled it and trapped the rebels in an industrial space city.
+After a lengthy siege, they covered the city in toxic clouds killing everyone within, including civilians.

 Government and Society

-The Federation is an authoritarian regime governed by the Senate that resides on Tanaris, the capital planet.
-It presides over other planets and solar systems, each governed by the representatives of the Senate.
+The Federation is an authoritarian regime governed by the Senate that resides on Tanaris.
+The Senate presides over other planets and solar systems, each governed by its representatives.
 The government controls all aspects of its citizens’ lives, including the food they eat, the books they read, the outfits they wear, and even their daily activities.
-The Federation citizens would happily snitch on their neighbors, should the latter deviate from the norms.
-Yet, rumors spread that the reasons behind those restrictions have nothing to do with the citizens’ health concerns.
-However, anyone who tried to find out the truth has been accused of being a Dominion spy and imprisoned.
+The Federation citizens happily snitch on their neighbors when the latter deviate from the norms.
+However, not all Federation citizens are comfortable with these strict regulations.
+But any dissenting voices within the society risk being accused of spying for the Dominion and imprisoned.